NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

 *******************

 Each refrigerator can be entered as a ``/HPXML/Building/BuildingDetails/Appliances/Refrigerator``.
+If not entered, the simulation will not include a refrigerator.

   =====================================================  =======  ======  ===========  ========  ========  ======================================
   Element                                                Type     Units   Constraints  Required  Default   Notes